Operations & Benchmarks

 Commission rate applied to net base 20%

 The $32,000 difference between gross and net commission is not just a number on this page.
 At a practice with two injectors and $800,000 in combined injectable revenue, that is a $64,000 difference in annual labor cost.
-That is often the difference between a practice hitting 25% contribution margin and one running below 20%, which is the warning signal threshold.
+That is often the difference between hitting 25% contribution margin and running below 20%.

 What the fully loaded cost actually looks like